-- 6.1 As set out in section 2 of this report, public consultations on the TWBC local plan took place in 2017 (issues and options), in autumn 2019 (draft plan), and on the pre-submission plan (Regulation 19) in summer 2021.
+- 6.1 As set out in section 2 of the report, public consultations on the TWBC local plan took place in 2017 (issues and options), in autumn 2019 (draft plan), and on the pre-submission plan (Regulation 19) in summer 2021.
 MBC responded to all three consultations.
 At the Regulation 19 consultation, the scope of MBC's response was limited to matters of legal compliance, soundness and compliance with the 'duty-to-cooperate'.
-The response was agreed by Strategic Planning and Infrastructure (SPI) committee on 8th June 2021 and raised no objections to the plan on these grounds. - 6.2 For ease of reference, a link to the June 2021 SPI report and appended consultation response is provided in section 9 of this report.
+The response was agreed by Strategic Planning and Infrastructure (SPI) committee on 8 June 2021 and raised no objections to the plan on these grounds. - 6.2 For ease of reference, a link to the June 2021 SPI report and appended consultation response is provided in section 9 of the report. - 6.3 The report and associated appendix was considered by Planning, Infrastructure and Economic Development Policy Advisory Committee (PIED PAC), which agreed the recommendations, before being passed to the PIED